Need to prove you're a soldier? Here's a tool to do it

 The ID.me online verification service — formerly troopid.com — was launched by combat veterans Matt Thompson and Blake Hall when they were studying at Harvard Business School in 2011.

-So far, the online service has signed up 140,000 servicemembers and veterans, Hall said, and has relationships with the Veterans Administration and a number of major retailers, such as Under Armour and Regal Cinemas, who use it to offer online military deals and discounts.
+So far, the online service has signed up 140,000 servicemembers and veterans, Hall said, and has relationships with Veterans Affairs and a number of major retailers, such as Under Armour and Regal Cinemas, who use it to offer online military deals and discounts.

 Hall, a former platoon leader who hunted insurgents in Iraq from 2006 to 2007, said the pair came up with the idea for the service back in 2009.

 At the time Microsoft was offering free e-learning vouchers to veterans, but those wanted to take advantage were required to first go to the Department of Labor with documents to prove their military service.